Z3rf0x/obsidian-shell-session-syntax-highlighter/README.md

 # Shell-Session Syntax Highlighting Plugin for Obsidian

-This plugin enables syntax highlighting for the `shell-session` language used by [HackTheBox](https://www.hackthebox.com/) on their learning platform, **HTB Academy**.
+This plugin enables syntax highlighting for the `(power)shell-session` language used by [HackTheBox](https://www.hackthebox.com/) on their learning platform, **HTB Academy**.
 The `shell-session` syntax makes it easier to distinguish between shell commands and their output, enhancing clarity and usability for technical notes involving terminal sessions.

-With this plugin, you can bring the same `shell-session` formatting experience into [Obsidian](https://obsidian.md/), providing a seamless way to write and review shell command examples.
+With this plugin, you can bring the same `shell-session`/`powershell-session` formatting experience into [Obsidian](https://obsidian.md/), providing a seamless way to write and review shell command examples.

 ## Features

-- **Syntax Highlighting:** Highlights shell commands and output within markdown code blocks.
+- **Syntax Highlighting:** Highlights shell / powershell commands and output within markdown code blocks.
 - **Live Preview:** Works both in the Editor Mode and Reading Mode, providing real-time syntax highlighting as you edit or view notes.

 ## Installation